Skip to main content

 Building an Auto-Generated Table of Contents with Scroll Spy

-Long-form MDX posts on this portfolio — case studies running 1,500+ words with multiple sections — had no way for readers to see where they were or jump to a specific section.
-The browser's native scroll position was the only indicator of progress.
+Long-form MDX posts on this portfolio, case studies running 1,500+ words across a handful of sections, gave readers no way to see where they were or jump to a specific section; the browser's scroll bar was the only hint of progress.

 1. Self-generates from the MDX content (no manual configuration per post)